App Store (Apple): Russia

 Apple removed the Smart Voting app from the App Store before the 2021 Russian legislative election.
 The application, which had been created by associates of imprisoned opposition leader Alexei Navalny, offered voting advice for all voting districts in Russia.
-It was removed after a meeting with Russian Federation Council officials on 16 September 2021.
+It was removed after a meeting with Russian Federation Council officials on September 16, 2021.
 Apple also reportedly disabled its iCloud Private Relay privacy feature which masks users' browsing activity.
 Russian opposition figures condemned these moves as political censorship.

+In 2024, Russian regulator Roskomnadzor asked Apple to take down 25 VPN apps from the Russian App Store, but Apple quietly took down more.

+United States

+In October 2025, following a request by the Trump administration, Apple removed ICE tracking apps, which could notify users about the presence of Immigration and Customs Enforcement agents in their area.

 Removal of vaping apps

 In November 2019, Apple removed all applications related to vaping from the App Store, citing warning from health experts.
 Apple made this decision to reduce the promotion of e-cigarette use.

+Antitrust allegations

+Apple has faced criticism, lawsuits and government investigations alleging that its control over the distribution of iOS and iPadOS apps through the App Store constituted monopolistic practices.